-CDC Guidance for the Identification and Management of Lead Exposure in Pregnant and Lactating Women (PDF, 4.2 MB) and one-page summary (PDF, 407 KB).
-These guidelines are based on scientific data and practical considerations regarding preventing lead exposure during pregnancy, assessment, and blood-lead testing during pregnancy, medical and environmental management to reduce fetal exposure, breastfeeding, and follow-up of infants and children exposed to lead in utero.
+CDC Guidance for the Identification and Management of Lead Exposure in Pregnant and Lactating Women (PDF, 4.2 MB) are based on scientific data and practical considerations regarding preventing lead exposure during pregnancy, assessment, and blood-lead testing during pregnancy, medical and environmental management to reduce fetal exposure, breastfeeding, and follow-up of infants and children exposed to lead in utero.

-Wisconsin Local Health Departments Local health departments can assist in establishing prenatal care and newborn services to women.
+Wisconsin Local Health Departments can assist in establishing prenatal care and newborn services to women.

-Wisconsin Women, Infant, and Children's (WIC) Nutrition Program Clinic Locations Pregnant women and new mothers who are income eligible can receive education and support for adequate prenatal nutrition and breastfeeding at WIC clinics.
+Wisconsin Women, Infant, and Children's (WIC) Nutrition Program Clinic Locations provide pregnant women and new mothers who are income eligible, education and support for adequate prenatal nutrition and breastfeeding.